 IPinCH Community-Based Initiatives

 IPinCH-supported Community-Based Initiatives are located all over the globe.
-We fund fifteen initiatives, based in Australia, Canada, Japan, Kyrgyzstan, New Zealand, and the United States, working with groups such as the Inuvialuit, the Penobscot Nation, the Ainu, the Hopi Tribe, and the Moriori.
+We fund seventeen initiatives, based in Australia, Canada, Japan, Kyrgyzstan, New Zealand, and the United States, working with groups such as the Inuvialuit, the Penobscot Nation, the Ainu, the Hopi Tribe, and the Moriori.

 In the IPinCH Community-Based Initiatives (CBIs), our team members work closely with communities to investigate and address pressing cultural heritage challenges in specific contexts.